renaudcerrato/FloatingSearchView/README.md

 # FloatingSearchView

-Yet another floating search view implementation (also known as persistent search): that implementation fully supports menu (including submenu), logo and animated icon.
+Yet another floating search view implementation, also known as persistent search: that implementation fully supports menu (including submenu), logo and animated icon.
 Dropdown suggestions are backed by a `RecyclerView` and you can provide your own `RecyclerView.Adapter`, `ItemDecorator` or `ItemAnimator`.
 No hiding.

 [DEMO APK](https://github.com/renaudcerrato/FloatingSearchView/raw/master/sample/sample-debug.apk)